HardlyDifficult/Crypto/Tutorials/Decentraland/JukeBox.md

 That’s it!
 You now know the basics and with a bit of time should be able to create some interesting interactive experiences in Decentraland.
 Hope this was helpful and let us know if you have questions.

 Some possible next steps:
- - Maybe see pay to open to make a pay to play
+ - Maybe charge for playing songs, see the [pay to open sample](https://github.com/decentraland/sample-scene-payments).
+ - Maybe add multiplayer support, so people may listen to music together.
+See the [multiplayer sample](https://github.com/decentraland/sample-scene-server).
+ - Maybe add a dance floor, thumping speakers, and a bar.

 <br>